0000 · 0000

+Picking the best app development company for startups is not the same problem as picking one for an enterprise.
 Most “best app development company” lists rank firms by office count and award badges.
 Founders care about one thing: who turns my sketch or my half-working prototype into something real users can pay for, fast, without lighting $200k on fire.
-So this list is sorted by what actually matters at the startup stage, who you work with, how fast they ship, and what it costs.
-Pricing and ratings below are estimates drawn from each firm’s public positioning and typical agency benchmarks, not a quote.
+So this guide ranks app development companies for startups by what actually matters at the startup stage: who writes your code, how fast they ship, what you own at the end, and what it costs.
+Below you will find our selection methodology, a comparison of the four agency archetypes founders actually choose between, real cost and timeline bands, and where a senior founder-led studio wins.
+Pricing and ratings are estimates drawn from each firm’s public positioning and typical agency benchmarks, not a quote.
 Always get the number in writing.

 How to pick an app development company as a startup